 2020 is a critical tipping point for 5G wireless networks, the year when they will deploy at scale in many countries around the globe.
-5G is the fabric that enables truly lightning fast, high-capacity data communication in a way we’ve never seen it.
+5G is the fabric that enables gigabit speeds, near-real-time responsiveness and the ability to connect 10x more devices than 4G.

 How do I know?
 I’ve just written a book with Accenture colleagues, Boris Maurer, George Nazi, and Amol Phadke titled The Future Home in the 5G Era -- Next-generation strategies for hyper-connected living.
 It shows how the Future Home – enabled by 5G, cloud, security, AI, edge computing, eSIM and more – can provide consumers personalized services for remote-work from home, distance learning, healthcare, immersive entertainment and advanced aging care, while also yielding economic success for businesses.